Mean Field Equilibrium: Uniqueness, Existence, and Comparative Statics: Appendix: Extensions

-For a fixed extended population state $s_{h} \in \mathcal{P}(X \times \Theta )$ and a strategy $g(x ,S\left (s_{h}\right ) ,\theta )$, the probability that player $i$'s next period's state will lie in a set $B \times D \in \mathcal{B}(X) \times 2^{\Theta }$, given that her current state is $x_{h} \in X_{h}$, her type is $\theta $, and she takes the action $a =g (x ,S\left (s_{h}\right ) ,\theta )$, is:
+For a fixed extended population state $s_{h} \in \mathcal{P}(X \times \Theta )$ and a strategy $g(x ,S\left (s_{h}\right ) ,\theta )$, the probability that player $i$'s next period's state will lie in a set $B \times D \in \mathcal{B}(X) \times 2^{\Theta }$, given that her current state is $x_{h} =(x,\theta) \in X_{h}$, her type is $\theta $, and she takes the action $a =g (x ,S\left (s_{h}\right ) ,\theta )$, is:

-These definitions map the payoff function and transition function in the model with ex-ante heterogeneous players to the model with ex-ante homogeneous players that we considered in Section 2.
+These definitions map the payoff function and transition function in the model with ex-ante heterogeneous players to the model with ex-ante homogeneous players that we considered in Section \ref{Section: model}.
 Thus, all the results in this paper hold also in the case of ex-ante heterogeneity where the assumptions that we made on $\pi $, $w$ and $Q$ are now assumed on $\pi _{h}$, $w_{h}$ and $Q_{h}$.
-In fact, it can be verified that if the primitives of the model satisfy Assumptions \ref{Assumption 0}, \ref{Assumption uniq}, \ref{Assumption exist} for every type $\theta$, then the assumptions hold for the extended model.
-Thus, all our results can be easily extended to the case of ex-ante heterogeneous players.
-We omit the details for the sake of brevity.
-Note that in this model, players with different types may play different MFE strategies.
+Thus, all our results can easily be extended to the case of ex-ante heterogeneous players.
+Note that in this model, players of different types may play different MFE strategies.
+We now provide more details.

+Similarly to Section \ref{Section: model}, in an MFE every player plays according to the strategy $g$ when the extended population state is $s_{h}$ and $s_{h}$ constitutes an invariant distribution given the strategy $g$.
+That is, $s_{h}$ satisfies